AlexanderKlement/p7m-extractor/README.md

 A simple class that allows to extract the original file from a signed p7m file.

+Added a secondary function in case the original function fails.

 ## Requirements

 - PHP 7.0+